pissang/geometry-extrude/README.md

 # Geometry Extrude

-A small and fast JavaScript library to extrude 2D polygons and polylines to 3D meshes.
+A small and fast JavaScript library for extruding 2D polygons and polylines to 3D meshes.
 It depends on [earcut](https://github.com/mapbox/earcut) to do triangulation.

 ## Features